SAP-samples/cloud-abap-rap/README.md

 The current version of the RAP Generator can unfortunately currently be used in the trial systems, since a few new API's of the XCO framework have not been released in the trial systems yet.
 It is planned to enable them with an upcoming hot fix collection.

 # How to obtain support
-If you have problems or questions you can [post them in the SAP Community](https://answers.sap.com/questions/ask.html) using either the primary tag "[SAP Cloud Platform, ABAP environment](https://answers.sap.com/tags/73555000100800001164)" or "[ABAP RESTful Application Programming Model](https://answers.sap.com/tags/7e44126e-7b27-471d-a379-df205a12b1ff)".
+If you have problems or questions you can [post them in the SAP Community](https://answers.sap.com/questions/ask.html) using either the primary tag "[SAP BTP, ABAP environment](https://answers.sap.com/tags/73555000100800001164)" or "[ABAP RESTful Application Programming Model](https://answers.sap.com/tags/7e44126e-7b27-471d-a379-df205a12b1ff)".

 # Contributing
 This project is only updated by SAP employees.